icgrp/ese532_handouts/ese532_handouts/hw3/homework_submission.md

         2 processors).
 Assume the 2 cores can pipeline the process perfectly.
 The remaining
         $25\%$ is other traffic that we protect with an error correction code (ECC) running on a dedicated hardware unit that adds $10\%$ overhead in size.
-The hardware ECC unit processes $200$ MB/s.
+The hardware ECC unit can process $30$ MB/s.
         The output of the ECC unit and compression pipeline are output to a single $2$-Gigabit/s Ethernet port.
         1. Draw a streaming dataflow diagram for the network server.